pauladmm/DAW/README.md

 -a : calculate the average of the grades for the whole class -o : show students with above average grades

-The location of the data file is stored in the first line of a configuration file with the following format: file = <binaryfilename>
+The location of the data file is stored in the first line of a configuration file with the following format: file = < binary filename >
 * **pdmm_library**
 Is the library where the most of the functions used are stored.
 It also includes a few custom errors to improve the functionality.